Printing Terms

 Porosity

-refers to the openness or compactness of the fibers in a paper, is measured by the ability of air to pass through the sheet.
+Refers to the openness or compactness of the fibers in a paper, is measured by the ability of air to pass through the sheet.
 The more open a paper is, the greater its porosity.

 Pre-consumer Recovered Paper